SEACrowd/seacrowd.github.io/_posts/2024-11-09-seavl-launch.md

 Points:
 - 1 point for images from Indonesia, Singapore, and Phillippines
 - 1.5 points for images from Thailand, Malaysia, and Vietnam
-- 2 points for images from Brunei, EastTimor, Cambodia, Laos, Myanmar
+- 2 points for images from Brunei, East Timor, Cambodia, Laos, Myanmar

 ##### Task 2: Review Image-Description Pairs (1 point per review)